ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/waiters.md

 This API provides functionality to implement sc-agents on C++.

-## **ScWait** and **ScWaitCondition**
+## **ScWaiter** and **ScConditionWaiter**

 This type of objects is used to wait until some event emits.
 It is usually used, when one of an `ScAgent` wants to wait result of another one.
-There are next kind of `ScWait` objects:
+There are next kind of `ScWaiter` objects:

-* `ScWait`- lock run flow until simple event emits.
+* `ScWaiter`- lock run flow until simple event emits.
 You can see the list of these events in the Class properties table ( ScEvent property);
-* `ScWaitCondition` - lock run flow until simple event emits and specified conditional check returns `SC_TRUE`.
-In other words, this works like an `ScWait`, but returns to run flow if special condition function returns `SC_TRUE`.
+* `ScConditionWaiter` - lock run flow until simple event emits and specified conditional check returns `SC_TRUE`.
+In other words, this works like an `ScWaiter`, but returns to run flow if special condition function returns `SC_TRUE`.
 Condition function receives 3 parameters (see [**C++ Events API**](events.md) for more details about them).

-There are some examples of usage for specified `ScWait` objects:
+There are some examples of usage for specified `ScWaiter` objects:

 * Wait input sc-connector into sc-element with `nodeAddr`: